You Have Choices for Prostate Cancer Care

 The PSA test is a blood test that determines how much of a particular protein (prostate-specific antigen) is in the blood.
 Both malignant and healthy prostate tissues produce this protein, and the blood typically contains slight amounts of it.
 High PSA levels may indicate the presence of a prostate tumor, but they do not always mean cancer is present.
 Other problems, including an enlarged prostate, can also boost PSA levels.
 In a patient diagnosed with prostate cancer, a higher PSA often means that the tumor is more advanced.

 The T category describes the tumor’s size locally and if it has spread outside the prostate.
-It also indicates how far and where it has gone.

 Advances in genetics and imaging provide even better predictors